lhao03/personal-site-v2/content/blog/course-review.md

 Just your basic first year university differential calculus course.
 But this course is nothing like high school calculus.
 Just because you got 100 in high school calculus does not mean you can ace this course.
 Always attend lecture, do textbook questions and attend office hours.
 Unfortunately I never attended office hours and MATH 100 is one of my lowest marks.

 ### MATH 101
 Just your basic first year integral calculus course.
-Same as for MATH 100 ^^^.
+I had the same thoughts on this course as I did for MATH 100.

 ### STAT 251
 There's not much to say about this course.
 It's a pretty standard statistics course which teaches you about all the different types of distributions, conditional probability and more.
 Make sure you're caught up on the textbook readings and questions and you won't have too much trouble with this course.